gaia-platform/examples-staging/frequent_flyer/README.md

 This example models a frequent flyer program.
-The air

 The schema tracks the following the information: